 - Buy sustainable products / fair trade certified.
 This can be more expensive at times, but for the extra $ you pay, you are saving a lot more money in the long term if you consider the health of you, your planet, and everything that lives on it.
 If you can’t buy fair trade items like clothing new, try buying used!
 For food, try local options.
 For brand names to look for, see http://fairtradecertified.org and https://www.ewg.org (contains a lot of really cool data and ingredient analysis).

-- Think of the small things you can do.
-Small showers, taking the time to wash and eat out of reusable containers, turning off the lights when not in use, taking quick showers.
-These little wins add up!
+- Think of the small things you can do like taking short, lukewarm or cold showers, using a reusable water bottle, taking the time to wash and eat out of reusable containers and utensils, using reusable bags for groceries and day to day life, washing out and recycling plastics, turning off the lights when not in use, wearing more layers instead of turning the heat up… These little wins add up!

 - Compost your food scraps!
 The Compost Crew works in Ryle, Centennial and Missouri dining halls, and has bins in the campus apartments for those students too!
 If you live off campus, send an email to firstname.lastname@example.org and the Rot Riders will pick up your scraps once a week for free!